-Why is the leaning tower of Pisa leaning? – Pisa is a nice city but what makes it unique in the world is its leaning tower.
+Why is the Leaning Tower of Pisa leaning?
+Was the Leaning Tower of Pisa a mistake? – Pisa is a nice city but what makes it unique in the world is its leaning tower.
 Pisa in fact is very famous for its square and especially for its leaning tower.
 Everybody visiting Pisa wants to take the picture in front of this special tower and pretend to sustain it with his hand.

 The leaning tower of Pisa